NoorAzar/reading-notes/read05.md

-<h1> = Vs == VS === in JavaScript
+// = Vs == VS === in JavaScript

-<b>= in JavaScript is used for assigning values to a variable. </b>
+1. <b>= in JavaScript is used for assigning values to a variable. </b>

-<b>== in JavaScript is used for comparing two variables, but it ignores the datatype of variable.</b>
+2. <b>== in JavaScript is used for comparing two variables, but it ignores the datatype of variable.</b>

-<b> === is used for comparing two variables, but this operator also checks datatype and compares two values.
+3. <b> === is used for comparing two variables, but this operator also checks datatype and compares two values.
 </b>
-//Returns true if the operands are equal and of the same type.
+Returns true if the operands are equal and of the same type.
 See also Object.is and sameness in JS.
 3 === var1.
-//Strict not equal ( !== )Returns true if the operands are of the same type but not equal, or are of different type
+Strict not equal ( !== )Returns true if the operands are of the same type but not equal, or are of different type

-<h1> In JavaScript we have the following conditional statements:
+### In JavaScript we have the following conditional statements:
 <ol>
 <li>Use if to specify a
 block of code to be executed, if a specified condition is true.</li>